Stiff Circuit System Modeling via Transformer: Introduction

 \section{Introduction}

-In the modern circuit design industry, SPICE simulator is a cornerstone tool that enables accurate, early-stage validation of various designs.
-However, SPICE simulator relies heavily on physical equation-based models and iterative algorithms \cite{SPICE}, which makes it computationally expensive for the simulation of large scale circuits.
-Furthermore, physics models contain every detail of the design such as the numerical values of transistor sizes and capacitors, which is highly confidential.
-Design companies must share behavior models with downstream clients for integration and testing purposes, but if these models are leaked to outsiders, they can be easily reverse-engineered to reveal the original design.
-Therefore, a physics-based model will also pose risk to the protection of intellectual property (IP) and it is crucial to develop highly accurate black-box behavioral models as a replacement for physics-based models.
+In the modern circuit design industry, the SPICE simulator is a cornerstone tool that enables accurate, early-stage validation of various designs.
+However, SPICE relies heavily on physics-based models and iterative numerical algorithms \cite{SPICE}, making it computationally expensive for large-scale circuit simulations.
+In addition, these models encode detailed design parameters such as transistor sizes and capacitances, which are highly confidential.
+When behavioral models are shared with downstream clients for integration and testing, such detailed information can potentially be reverse-engineered, posing risks to intellectual property (IP) protection.
+These limitations motivate the development of accurate black-box behavioral models that can approximate circuit responses without exposing internal design details.